dlang/DIPs/DIPs/DIP1NNN-MVF.md

 A changelog entry detailing these changes will accompany the release in which they appear.

+This stage must persist for at least 1 year before moving on to **Stage 4**.

-### Stage 4: Epoc plus 1 year: Invalidate `-transition=safeByDefault` Flag
+### Stage 4: Invalidate `-transition=safeByDefault` Flag

 DMD will be updated to produce an error if the compiler is invoked with the `-transition=safeByDefault` flag stating that the flag is no longer needed and should not be used.
 The `-revert=safeByDefault` flag will remain unchanged.

+This stage must persist for at least 1 year before moving on to **Stage 5**.

-### Stage 5: Epoc plus 2 years: Remove Transition Features
+### Stage 5: Remove Transition Features

 The `-transition=safeByDefault` compiler flag will be removed.
 The compiler will emit a standard unrecognized flag error any time it is used.
 The `-revert=safeByDefault` flag will remain unchanged.

+At this stage, the transition is complete.

 ### (Optional) - Deprecate `@system`-by-Default Features

-Any time after **Epoc** the compiler can be updated to deprecate and eventually remove the `-revert=safeByDefault` compiler flag, the `D_SystemByDefault` version identifier, and the `@system`-by-default behavior.
+Any time after **Stage 3: Epoc** the compiler can be updated to deprecate and eventually remove the `-revert=safeByDefault` compiler flag, the `D_SystemByDefault` version identifier, and the `@system`-by-default behavior.
 However, that is out of scope for this DIP.
-They can be deprecated and removed quickly using D's normal deprecation process, maintained indefinitely, or anything in between at the discretion of the language authors.
+They can be deprecated and removed quickly using D's normal deprecation process, maintained indefinitely, or anything in between at the discretion of the language maintainers.

 ### Scope

 This DIP will only address the `@safe` attribute.
-Unlike the other classes of attributes (e.g. purity, mutability, and throwability), D already has everything it needs to negate the `@safe` attribute or override the compiler's safety constraints through the user of the `@system` and `@trusted` attributes respectively.
-Therefore, no new language features or modifications are being proposed.
+Unlike the other classes of attributes (e.g. purity, mutability, and throwability), D already has everything it needs to negate the `@safe` attribute using the `@system` attribute, or override the compiler's safety constraints using the `@trusted` attribute.
+Thefore, by limiting the scope of this DIP to just the safety-related attributes, no new language features or modifications are required.

 ## Breaking Changes and Deprecations